Wait Until After 50:

 Part I:

-Writing poems was freeing in their composition, though in their revision I found another confinement to self.
-But when imagining their eventual collection in some bulk and at length, I’ve always surmised some kind of senate is required, a proverbial sober second thought to sift and sort.
-For I know my limitations as a poet: I overvalue emotion.
-Further, existing as an emotionally dysregulated soul in the realm of art, I need poems to be moving in an unconscious fashion.
-There is a long history in the art of making essentially the same distinction here – the Lowellian ‘raw’ and the ‘cooked’, the Apollonian/Dionysian divide, etc. – but rather than be pedantically pretentious, I’ll just be frank.
-A poem might be emotionally incontinent, and I’ll fall for it, thinking it slaps.
-Thus, a certain kind of editor can really be protective for a poet like me.
+Writing poems may be freeing in their composition, but in their revision I hope to achieve a different kind of freedom.
+A limitation of mine during composition is that I overvalue emotion, and the revision process may not create enough distance, there being a powerful gravity for me in the past.
+Revision may not protect me from the sponsoring feeling.
+When imagining the eventual collection of my poems in bulk, I’ve always surmised some kind of senate is required, a proverbial sober second thought to sift and sort.
+There is a long history in the art of making what is, practically speaking, the same distinction—the Lowellian ‘raw’ and the ‘cooked’, the Apollonian/Dionysian divide, etc.—but rather than be pedantically pretentious, I’ll just state my own situation: a poem might be sentimental and I’ll fall for it, thinking it slaps.
+Thus, a certain kind of editor is protective for a poet like me.

-A matter I’m less sure of is: who should have ultimate decision power over poem inclusion and exclusion?
-If the book is truly to be edited, then the power struggle must be resolved at the outset: the editor has control.
-But what of poems I love, that I need to include, that don’t find the editor’s favour?
+A matter I’m less sure of is: who, when compiling a Selected poems, should have ultimate decision power over poem inclusion and exclusion—author or editor?
+What of poems I love, that I need to include, that don’t find the editor’s favour?
 And of the opposite case: what of the poems I can’t abide, but that the editor wants included?
-In 2019, I curated a book of New and Selected poems for R.M.
-Vaughan that was accepted by its dream publisher, but which has run aground because of foolish literary executing.
-Richard taught me something as I worked with him: he knew my constitution couldn’t abide meddling, but he also explained his constitution couldn’t have poems in the book that he didn’t respect.
-Thus I gathered together the best ones I could find, agreeing that he could chuck the ones he was embarrassed by, and as it turned out, he approved the selection in its entirety, without hesitation or reservation.
-This is probably not a common experience for editors, finding such perfect affinity, but it’s the best outcome possible.
-Lesson: plead the case for the poems I like and leave their ultimate fate to the editor, but stamp out poems I don’t like.
-Thanks, Richard.
-George Murray does not entrust his fate to an editor.
-He handles the selections himself, which attests to a criterion I’ll develop later in the essay – obsessiveness.
-We’ll never know what otherwise might have been should he have retained an editor, but I can’t claim it was a complete disaster in this particular case – just a minor one.
-In contrast, the Moritz Selected’s set-list was developed in collaboration with Michael Redhill, and one can’t argue with the exemplary results, for every page sings.
-Looking at Al Purdy as a test case here is telling.
-As Dean Irvine explains in “Beyond Forgetting: Editing Purdy / Purdy Editing,” amongst the truly stupendously profligate cohort of nationalism-era Canadian poets, Purdy uniquely clusterfucked his Selecteds.
+The power struggle must be resolved at the outset.
+I had no general resolution to this dilemma until 2019, when I curated a book of New and Selected poems for R.M.
+Vaughan that was accepted by its dream publisher.[ii]
+Richard taught me about editing Selected volumes as I worked with him: he knew my constitution couldn’t abide meddling, but he also explained his constitution couldn’t have poems in the book that he didn’t respect.
+Thus, I gathered together the best ones I could find, agreeing that he could chuck the ones he was embarrassed by, and as it turned out, he approved the selection in its entirety, without hesitation or reservation.
+This is probably not a common experience for editors, finding such perfect affinity, but it’s the best outcome possible, and one achieved because both editor and poet had their proclivities out in the open.
+By working with Richard, I learned that, when/if my own Selected came due, I should plead the case for the poems I like and leave their ultimate fate to the editor, but stamp out poems I don’t like.
+Looking at Al Purdy as a contrast case here is telling.
+As Dean Irvine explains in “Beyond Forgetting: Editing Purdy / Purdy Editing,” among the truly stupendously profligate cohort of nationalism-era Canadian poets, Purdy uniquely clusterfucked his Selecteds.
 Consider: Poems for All the Annettes appeared in 1962, but was reprinted in ’68 and ’73.
-Purdy himself declared Annettes to be Selected poems involving all work “prior to 1965.”
+Purdy himself declared Annettes to be a Selected poems involving all work “prior to 1965.”
 Unfortunately, as self-editor, he was the one who picked the supplementary poems.
-Purdy’s impatience here is truly astounding: having (in)famously only become ‘good’ in his 40s according to the popular legend, he had to retroactively curate himself in a Selected of his own making at the age of 49 (Purdy was born on December 30, 1918) within less than a decade of writing well (according to his own self-mythologizing account uncritically taken up by his cronies).
-What ensued is a true explosion of Selecteds: thereafter, he published Love in A Burning Building in 1970, a thematic grouping of his particular brand of love poems (Guess who picked ‘em?) followed hard after with Selected Poems in 1972.
+Purdy’s impatience is astounding: having (in)famously only become ‘good’ in his 40s (according to his own self-mythologizing account uncritically taken up by his cronies), he retroactively curated himself in a Selected of his own making at the age of 49 (Purdy was born on December 30, 1918).
+What ensued is a true explosion of Selecteds: Love in A Burning Building, a thematic grouping of his particular brand of love poems (guess who picked ‘em?) appeared in 1970, followed hard after with Selected Poems in 1972.
 McClelland & Stewart demanded that there be no overlap between the contents of the volumes, and once again, Purdy picked this peck of pickled peppers.
 You can imagine what kind of art results from such a two-bushel predicament.
-Even Dennis Lee, Purdy booster extraordinaire, is on record as saying that, based on so many poems being confined to arson within Love in a Burning Building, the latter Selected is a “con job.”
+Even Dennis Lee, Purdy stan nonpareil, is on record as saying that, based on so many poems being confined to arson within Love in a Burning Building, the latter Selected is a “con job.”
 Only by combining it with Love, Lee said, could you get the whole Purdy picture.
-The mess persisted into the future, of course, with 1976’s The Poems of Al Purdy: A New Canadian Library Selection, making for a probably never-matched career number of 5 Selected poems spanning the stretch of a poet’s 40s and 50s.
+The mess persisted into the future, of course, with 1976’s The Poems of Al Purdy: A New Canadian Library Selection, making for a probably never-matched career number of 5 Selected poems spanning the stretch of a Canadian poet’s 40s and 50s.
 Once again, Purdy curated the self-inflicted damage.
 I write that numeral “5” facetiously, because Purdy actually did the trick again with Being Alive in 1978 when he was still 59, though this time with a difference: Dennis Lee was enlisted as editor, giving Lee the chance to live up to his criticism.
-Because Purdy was addicted to producing books, he had to self-sabotage again with Bursting into Song: An Al Purdy Omnibus in 1982, just four years later.
+Because Purdy defecated books, he had to self-soil again with Bursting into Song: An Al Purdy Omnibus in 1982, just four years later.
 And get this: Bursting is a book he acknowledges he made because he was too good and multitudinous to be successfully contained in Being Alive.
-Purdy may just be the absolute worst example of a Canadian poet to follow with regards to issuances of Selecteds.
-The term should be Sequentials, or Serials.
+With regards to issuances of Selecteds, the term should be Sequentials, or Serials.
+Evacuations.
+Floodings.
+George Murray’s Problematica* does not entrust his fate to an editor, preferring to handle the selections himself.
+We’ll never know what otherwise might have been should he have retained an editor, but I can’t claim it was a complete disaster in this particular case—just a minor one.
 2. Barring early death, the poet should be over 50.
 No more excuses is another way to put this rule.

 See (1).
-The editor can do the intro, but anyone who can do a good job would work.
-The trick is tough, though, so much tougher, apparently, than writing great poems, since the aesthetic high bar in the grouping, Moritz, lacks one.
-Indeed, some in the group, such as Millar and Vermeersch, are the worse off for the ineptness of their intros.
-Only the Barwin is actively enhanced by Alessandro Porco’s introduction, and I celebrate the feat because a good introduction can really make a poet seen, their greatness less announced than recognized, made coherent in an essentialized fashion.
-I don’t mean to say the introductory essay to for it is a pleasure and a surprise to breathe is revelatory.
-It’s merely a good entry.
-But by being ‘good,’ it satisfies my criterion.
+The editor can do the intro, but anyone who can do a good job would suffice.
+The trick's tougher to pull off, apparently, than writing great poems.
+The aesthetic high bar in the grouping, Moritz, lacks one; some in the group, such as Millar and Vermeersch, are the worse off for their intros.
+Only the Barwin is actively enhanced by Alessandro Porco’s introduction, and I celebrate the feat because a good introduction can really make a poet come into view, their talents less announced than recognized.

 The last time I’ve come closest to finding a truly fine job in CanLit was Don McKay’s introduction to Moritz’s Early Poems.
 I recognize this entry reflects the deficiencies in my reading, and no doubt readers could name more recent instantiations that are more diverse than my white dude frame.
-But I’m betting that within that specific larger readership purview, it remains true to say that a great introductory essay is far, far rarer than a great poem.
+But I’m betting that within that specific larger readership purview, it remains true to say that a great introductory essay is rarer than a great poem.
 (Even McKay’s doesn’t completely manage the job, since it’s a mite short.)
 I look at McKay’s essay on Moritz authoring so much of the criticism that was to come on Moritz, shaping to such a positive degree how he was read and interpreted . . .
-Looking back, have I done such an idealized job for other poets?
-Perhaps I’ve done it twice, and for the same poet: my essay on Lane introducing The Collected Long Poems of M. Travis Lane (Goose Lane, 2017) and for an essay in How Thought Feels: the Poetry of M. Travis Lane (Frog Hollow Press, 2015).
-The former I give a ‘pass’ to myself akin to Porco’s job with Barwin’s book; but the second essay, I think I did the trick on par with McKay’s treatment of Moritz.
 Adam Sol wrote the introduction to Problematica*.
-His piece isn’t scholarly, which isn’t a surprise; Sol is a poetry popularizer, an exemplary engager of the poetry-naïve and close-reading presider who can discuss the workings of poems with a minimum of technical jargon.
+His piece isn’t scholarly, which isn’t a surprise; Sol is a poetry popularizer, an exemplary engager of the poetry-naïve, a close-reading lite presider who discusses the workings of poems with a minimum of technical jargon.
 Sol’s critical work of late (e.g. How a Poem Moves) focuses on readings of poems designed to connect with a mythical general reader of poetry.
-Thus his pop-reading style seems perfectly suited to a pop-poetry writer.
-Notwithstanding the breeziness of Sol’s take and its conversational ease (which I admire), I fear the job is as hermeneutically unambitious as Murray’s work.
+Thus, his pop-reading style is a good match with a pop-poetry writer.
+Notwithstanding the breeziness of Sol’s take and its conversational ease (which I admire), I fear the job is as hermeneutically unambitious as Murray’s work is to exploring beauty.
 Sol’s introduction does two things: (1) it suggests that Murray played the fool early on with his first book (Carousel), only to deepen the purely comic portrayal of the fool to more tragic registers as his career progressed; (2) it offers a book-by-book summary of Murray’s work that flits by at a paragraph-a-text.
 This isn’t much.
 No compelling reason is given to read Murray, no contextualization amidst greater contemporaries, no inkling of greatness provided at all.
-The introduction is as humble about Murray’s talent as it should be, being 3 and a half pages long, taking a full page of scene-setting before getting into the poet’s work.
+The introduction is as humble about Murray’s talent as it should be, being 3 and a half pages long, keeping in mind that a full page of scene-setting occurs before getting into the poet’s work.
 4. The book must be chronological.
 No facelifts is another way to put this rule.

 5. To edit or not to edit?

-Note that the rule in this case has not cemented in bold font as I’m simply not sure what to do.
-Edit the poems I’ve written, to make them their best selves according to the poet I am now; or leave the poems alone, trusting that their original selfhood is the kind that is most effective and felicitous?
-I think this is basically the central question at the heart of writing, what to do?, is this any good?, etc.; and it strikes me that returning to Rule 1 makes a good deal of sense.
+The rule in this case is provisional, uncemented in bold font.
+Edit the poems I’ve written, to make them their best selves according to the poet I am now, or leave the poems alone, trusting that their original selfhood is the kind that is most effective and felicitous?
+This is basically the central question at the heart of writing, and it strikes me that returning to Rule 1 makes a good deal of sense.
 If tempted to intervene, check in with the editor and make a request first.
-Even so, the words of James Fenton about Collecteds (speaking on this occasion about Philip Larkin) encourages me to arson:
+Even so, the words of James Fenton on the phenomenon of Collecteds (speaking on the case of Philip Larkin) encourages me to arson:

-Collecteds are of course impossible tasks for quality, but Selecteds, being (theoretically) within the realm of perfection, must therefore be subject to a higher degree of severity.
-Yet there is a shadow side here that Fenton doesn’t acknowledge.
-Too many flames.
+Collecteds are of course impossible tasks for quality, but Selecteds, being (theoretically) within the realm of possible perfection, must therefore be subject to a higher degree of severity.
+Yet there is a shadow side here that Fenton doesn’t acknowledge: too many flames.
 Remember Kafka’s oeuvre?
-What about burning the self out of poetry?
+And, what about burning the self out of poetry?
 I worry about that.

 Part Two:

-There’s an appealing – albeit limiting – mildness about this, an object-heavy naming that gives the work some sonic and spatial density.
-But other than its obvious competence, the only other notable thing that might be said about it is the gimmicky ending that becomes grating in poem after poem, for in Carousel, each poem must endure a terminal slide into tame comedy in which a deflationary twist occurs.
+There’s an appealing mildness about this, an object-heavy naming that gives the work some sonic and spatial density.
+But other than its obvious competence, the only other notable thing that might be said is the gimmicky ending.
+In Carousel, poems endure a volta curse, sliding into tame, deflationary comedy.
 In the case of this poem, a carnie’s funeral involves a game where the carnie himself must try to fool the supreme gamesman.
 In the next, “The Medium’s Observance,” a medium archly declares her fraud:

 A ha ha, right?
-Cleverness, check?
-You can keep checking off the rest of the poems in this way – and the same could be said for the back half of Murray’s career, as you’ll see as we move through his books.
-Carousel’s poems could be likened to a poem-long pun.
-The other important thing to note in analysis is that, technically speaking, Murray has formal ability.
+You can keep checking off the rest of the poems in this way—and the same could be said for the back half of Murray’s career, as you’ll see as we move through his books.
+Carousel’s poems could be likened to a poem-long pun, which is a shame because, technically speaking, Murray has formal ability.
 The sonnets are unrhymed and enjambed but feel effortlessly composed, without strain, featuring enough internal music to carry the production.

 This is Heighton-grade writing that continues for a further six stanzas.
-So precise, so closely realized, that within its breadth only time is indistinct (and purposefully so).
-The Cottage-Builder’s Letter reflects a poet enamoured of image and marks Murray’s high point as an artist, probably because he found a way to short-circuit his own proclivities to ha-ha-ho-ho.
-As Sol writes in the introduction, “George does not build his poems from personal anecdotes – there are precious few biographical details of the kind that some poets make the heart of their work.”
-Carousel had tepid-funny gallows humour as its sole emotional register; this book comes closest to a real, wise sadness, mostly due to how carefully it captures the failed dreams of its dead speakers through vivid language, though – I shouldn’t oversell the case – many of the poems seem emotionless for all their descriptive ingenuity.
+So precise and closely realized, within its breadth only time is indistinct (and purposefully so).
+The Cottage-Builder’s Letter reflects a poet enamoured of image and marks Murray’s high point as an artist, probably because he found a way to short-circuit his own proclivities to ha-ha-ho-ho-giggle-giggle-nyuk-nyuk.
+As Sol writes in the introduction, “George does not build his poems from personal anecdotes—there are precious few biographical details of the kind that some poets make the heart of their work.”
+Carousel used tepid-funny gallows humour as its sole emotional register; this book comes closest to a wise sadness, mostly due to how carefully it captures the failed dreams of its dead speakers through vivid language, though—I shouldn’t oversell the case—many of the poems seem emotionless for all their descriptive ingenuity.
 The metaphor I’d make here is one of cinematography.
-The picture is always beautiful, but only sometimes affecting.
+The picture is always visually arresting, but only sometimes affecting.

 I find utterly pedestrian, unlike the actual stork-like posture described in the sophomore collection’s “The Last of the Sinners Waits on a Rock for Noah.”
 Murray’s decline isn’t terminal, however; we’re more in a state of slow decay.